imad7quasar/CodeAlpha_Language_Translation_Tool./README.md

 - **Powered by Google Translate API:** The tool leverages the `googletrans` library for reliable translations.
 - **User-Friendly Interface:** The UI is intuitive and easy to navigate, ensuring a smooth user experience.
 - **Language Detection:** Automatically detects the input language and provides accurate translations.
-- **Neon Blue-Themed Design:** The interface features a modern, blue neon theme with sleek fonts like Poppins.
-- **Hover Effects:** Interactive buttons with hover effects enhance the usability.
-- **Quick Access:** Easily access translation features with minimal clicks.

 ## Screenshots